FRAUD RESOURCE CENTER

 But the problem remains widespread.
 In 2020, the FTC received more than 53,000 consumer reports of collectors using abusive or threatening tactics or trying to collect money that wasn't owed, an 8 percent increase from 2019.

-- A supposed debt collector threatens to have you arrested, something the CFPB says legitimate collectors should not do.
+- A supposed debt collector threatens to have you arrested, something the federal Consumer Financial Protection Bureau (CFPB) says legitimate collectors should not do.

 - The caller demands immediate payment.

 - The caller wants you to pay via gift card, wire transfer or prepaid debit card.
 These are methods favored by scammers because they’re difficult to trace.

 - Do insist on identification.
 Ask for the caller’s name, company, address, phone number and professional license number, which your state may require.

 - Do demand information about the debt.
 Debt collectors are required by federal law to provide you with a written validation notice specifying how much you owe, the name of the original creditor and how to challenge the claim.